tzing/tugboat/docs/rules/workflow-variable.rst

 :bdg:`VAR001` Syntax error
 --------------------------

-This error occurs when a workflow variable contains any syntax error.
+This error occurs when a workflow variable fails to parse due to a syntax error.

 Note that most parsers report syntax errors as soon as they encounter the first issue.
 This means the error message might not always indicate the exact location of the problem, but it provides a useful starting point for debugging.